prasanna-ezhilmurugan/face-recognition-system/README.md

-# face_recognition-system
+# face-recognition-system

 A Face recognition system using OpenCV and Python